 Skip to main content

-A flame-grilled chicken with African and Portuguese origins, peri peri chicken is a smoky and spicy delight to the taste buds.
-A culinary staple in South Africa and Portugal, peri peri chicken has exploded in recent years, evidenced by the global popularity of the peri peri chicken chain Nando’s.
+Peri peri chicken might be a new concept to some of you out there, so we’re here to introduce you to this South African BBQ staple that will soon have your mouth watering.
+Peri peri chicken is a flame-grilled chicken dish with African and Portuguese origins, and it is a smoky and spicy delight to the taste buds.
+A culinary staple in South Africa and Portugal, peri peri chicken has exploded in recent years, evidenced by the global popularity of the peri peri chicken chain Nando’s, which has franchises all over the globe.

 To make peri peri chicken, this potent sauce is rubbed liberally into chicken pieces and marinated (at least four hours for the best results).
 The chicken is then grilled over flaming hot coals and served with an array of side dishes.

-Nando’s peri peri chicken. nandosusa/Instagram
+Nando's peri peri chicken

-In America, peri peri chicken is still relatively rare.
+In America, peri peri chicken is still not relatively well known.
 However, there is a group of Americans that have become devout consumers of peri peri chicken — Muslim Americans.
 In South Africa, there’s a deep historical connection with Muslims from South Asia and other parts of Africa.
 The halal industry, a set of Islamic dietary laws, has expanded tremendously in South Africa — 90% of grocery products in South African groceries are now halal.
 The halal industry is particularly strong in poultry — most of Nando’s chicken is certified by The Islamic Council of South Africa.
 This halal connection means that for many Muslim Americans, peri peri chicken is a natural fit for their meal choices.

-(By Chef Matt Walton of The Guild House)
+(By The Guild House)

 Ingredients